UoA-eResearch/cer_mojo/README.md

 ===

 Display information about jobs run on the Auckland NeSI cluster (managed by LoadLeveler) in a web-based format.
-Information about jobs is gathered from scheduler adapater scripts and Ganglia (running processes).
+Information about jobs is gathered from scheduler adapater scripts and Ganglia (see ganglia_ps repository).

 The project consists of